wisdpi/wp-ut5_dkms/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/awesometic/realtek-r8152-dkms?sort=semver&style=for-the-badge)

+This driver forked from [awesometic/realtek-r8152-dkms](https://github.com/awesometic/realtek-r8152-dkms)

-This provides Realtek r8152 driver in DKMS way so that you can keep the latest driver even after the kernel upgrade.
+This provides WP-UT5 driver in DKMS way so that you can keep the latest driver even after the kernel upgrade.

 ## Compatibility

-The r8152 driver supports the following USB Ethernet chipsets.
+This driver supports [WisdPi USB 3.2 to 5GbE adapter (WP-UT5)](https://www.wisdpi.com/products/wisdpi-usb-3-2-5g-ethernet-adapter-wp-ut5-wired-lan-network-connection-for-mac-os-linux-windows-backward-compatible-on-5g-2-5g-1g-100mbps-ideal-for-gaming) and some other USB Ethernet chipsets.

 > Refers to the official websites, you can check it at the bottom of this document
->
-> *For RTL8157 (5 GbE), you need 2.18.1 or above*

 Chipset          | Interface   | Performance
 :----------------|:-----------:|:----------------: